top of page

 INSTRUCTIONS

-Send 2–5 pages of poetry [broadly defined—but for now the journal can only accommodate text].
-No more than five pages, please.
-A new poem should begin a new page.
-Formatting that is unusually demanding will be a hard sell, as the capacity of the journal to reproduce it within accessible standards is currently limited.
+Send 2–5 poems; on no more than five pages.
+Each poem should begin a new page.
+We take the term poetry as broadly defined—but the journal can only accommodate text, for the time being.
+Formatting that is unusually demanding will be a harder sell, as the our capacity to reproduce faithfully, within accessible standards, is limited.

-Include the name you would your work published under, if it is selected for the issue; your preferred pronouns; and a short bio [50–150 words]—which can be in any style you wish.
-A cover letter isn't necessary—though knowing a little bit about who’s submitting to APROSEXIA is welcome
+In your submission email, include the name you would like to see your work published under, if it is selected for the issue; your preferred pronouns; and a short bio [50–150 words], written in any style you wish.
+A cover letter isn't necessary—though knowing a little bit about who’s submitting to APROSEXIA is always welcome.

-✬ We are not a paying market, but are eager to see that change in the near future.
+✬ We are not a paying market, but are actively looking to change that in the future.

-✬ One submission per open call.
-If your work isn't selected for the upcoming issue, you're welcome to submit again during the next submission window.
-Submissions that fall outside these guidelines will net be considered.
+✬ Only one submission per open call.
+If your work isn't right for the upcoming issue, you're welcome to submit new material once submissions open for the next.
+Material that arrives outside these guidelines will net be considered.

 ✬ “SUBMISSION” should appear somewhere in your email's subject line.
-Attach your work in a single .pdf, .doc, .docx, .rtf file.
+Attach your work in a single .doc, .docx, .rtf, or .txt file.
+At this time, we're unable to accepts .pdf files.

 ✬ Please send your work to: submissions@aprosexia.org